By Kahini Iyer Dec. 03, 2018

 And this, ultimately is, Piggy Chops’ mantra – and perhaps the reason she is so easy to hate.
 If her wedding has shown us anything, it’s that the PC hate brigade is real.
 Where we fawn over Virushka, Deepveer, Sonam-Anand, and even Neha-Angad, NickYanka has been met – fairly or unfairly – with several criticisms: over the age gap between the pair, the use of fireworks at their wedding, their lovey-dovey Vogue interviews, and accusations that their marriage is a publicity stunt.

-Just look at the offensive and sexist screed published against Chopra in The Cut.
+Just look at the offensive and sexist screed published against Chopra in The Cut, that exemplified the kind of criticism she too often attracts.
 Although it has since been quietly edited following a backlash, writer Mariah Smith had insisted that Chopra is a “scam artist” who lured a young, gullible bachelor Nick Jonas into becoming her “forever bitch” against his will.
 Never mind that the she also notes that Jonas, a fully grown man with a penchant for older women, was the one who pursued Chopra.
 In her piece, Smith went on to insinuate that Chopra is merely grubbing for more money and Hollywood publicity and trashed the couple for having multiple wedding ceremonies.

 Still, even this kind of unfounded bile is not new territory for Piggy Chops, who has long been targeted for everything from her accent to the length of her skirts.
 But far from caring, Chopra has never had any concept of “log kya kahenge”.